Tam643/BookStoreAPI/APIDocument.md

 http://localhost:3000
 ```

----

 ## Authentication

 Most of the endpoints in these APIs require authentication using a Bearer token.
-Include the token in the `'Authorization'` header with the format: `'Bearer your-access-token.'`
+Include the token in the `"Authorization"` header with the format: `"Bearer your-access-token."`

----

 ## Auth API